Elias David Häusser: Biography

 In the early 1730s, King Christian VI commissioned him as master builder of a new grand castle, Christiansborg Palace, on the site of the old Copenhagen Castle, which had been torn down in 1731.
-He left the project in 1742, a few years before it was completed, to assume a position as Commander in Nyborg on the Danish island of Funen.
-He died in 1745at Nyborg.In 1741, Häusser became a commander in which position he was appointed to Major General in 1742.
+He left the project in 1741, a few years before it was completed, to assume a position as Commander and later Major General in Nyborg on the Danish island of Funen.
+He died there in 1745.